Healthy Granola Bars

 healthy homemade granola bars.

-Granola bars are something that has been in my eating repertoire since I was a little kid, and it has been a staple up until adulthood.
-These days though, I’ve swapped the store-bought granola bars for homemade ones.
+Granola bars have been in my eating repertoire since I was a little kid and have been a staple until adulthood.
+These days, though, I’ve swapped the store-bought granola bars for homemade ones.

 Table of Contents